Zdristi/fetfinder/README.md

 1. For Gmail:
    - Enable 2-factor authentication
    - Generate an "App Password" in your Google Account settings
-   - Use this app password instead of your regular password
+   - Use this app password instead of your regular password (keep it secret!)

-2. Set the following environment variables:
+2. Set the following environment variables in your `.env` file:
    - `MAIL_USERNAME`: Your email address
    - `MAIL_PASSWORD`: Your app password (not regular password!)
    - `MAIL_SERVER`: SMTP server (default: smtp.gmail.com)